 Our platform is preloaded with API for EDI documents of all major US retailers.
 EDI integration with your retail partner is just an API call away.

 If your customers are expecting to be EDI Capability, you can use Zenbridge.

 - ERP or custom Applications

-Zenbridge has an extensive application that could be applied for multiple industries like supply chain, healthcare, etc.
+Zenbridge has an extensive application that could be applied to multiple industries like supply chain, healthcare, etc.

-Having chosen an ERP like NetSuite that comes with API, is a great sign that you have set your company well for integration and automation in the future.
+Having chosen an ERP like NetSuite ERP that comes with API, is a great sign that you have set your company well for integration and automation in the future.
 APIs make it possible for organizations to be more automated, transparent, and proactive.
-With the Zenbridge platform you can carry out EDI integrations without understanding EDIs or setting up EDI infrastructure.
+With the Zenbridge platform, you can carry out EDI integrations without understanding EDI technology or setting up EDI infrastructure.